To stay up-to-date on Seattle University's environmental justice and sustainability efforts.

 Seattle University students and faculty are researching these questions and more at our Center for Environmental Justice and Sustainability (CEJS).
 Our mission is to support interdisciplinary scholarship, teaching, and learning in environmental justice and sustainability.

-Learn more about her research and book here.
+Learn more about his research here.